voxpupuli/beaker/README.md

         - rpool/ROOT/solaris

 ## vSphere Support ##
-Beaker can also VMs and snapshots that live within vSphere.
+Beaker can also use VMs and snapshots that live within vSphere.
 To do this create a `~/.fog` file with your vSphere credentials.

 ### Example `.fog` File ###
     :default: